Certified Nursing Assistant (CNA)

 - Lifespan growth & development, confusion & dementia, care of elderly, death & dying, grief & loss

-- Medical terminology, medical abbreviations, CN role in healthcare,
+- Medical terminology, medical abbreviations, CNA role in healthcare,

 - Body mechanics - transfers & ambulation, safety/restraints, activity therapy, rehabilitation, preventing infection, comfort, rest, and sleep, sexuality, nutrition